Even without a wine cellar, you can store alcohol bottles to preserve them and fight against the degradation of taste and quality.

 One golden rule: store your alcohol bottles away from the sun and light!

 This is the golden rule for storing almost all the various alcohols at home, “To make spirits, liqueurs and wines as pure as possible” according to Katz.
 So not glued to a radiator or a natural light source!
 Bacardi researchers have conducted internal tests proving that heat can change the taste of alcohol by breaking down its organic molecules.
 Furthermore, they discovered that light can reduce the color of a spirit.

-What to do with open bottles ?
+What should I do with open bottles of alcohol?

 Don’t drink and drive.
 Enjoy responsibly.